Culinary Heritage: Memory, Place & the Responsibility to Preserve | Edgar “Dook” Chase IV + John Stubbs | Moderated by: Ti Martin

 Food is more than sustenance—it is history, identity, and cultural memory.
-In this conversation, Edgar “Dook” Chase and John Currence reflect on what it means to inherit, steward, and protect culinary traditions in a rapidly changing world.
+In this conversation, Edgar “Dook” Chase, moderated by Ti Martin, reflects on what it means to inherit, steward, and protect culinary traditions in a rapidly changing world.
 From Creole cuisine rooted in family, community, and civil rights history to the broader Southern foodways shaped by migration, adaptation, and reinvention, the panel explores why culinary heritage matters—and what’s at stake when it’s lost, diluted, or commodified.
 Together, they examine the responsibilities of chefs, restaurants, and cultural institutions in honoring the past while feeding the future.

 Fiction & the Cultural Comedy of American Life | Nancy Lemann, Patricia Lockwood + Danzy Senna | Moderated by: C.J.
 Farley